Homemade Cinnamon Applesauce Ornaments: A Fine Motor Project

 Holiday Memories: Cinnamon Applesauce Ornaments

 The cold weather has finally set in here in Tennessee.
-We have had a mild, warm fall, and I have been ready for comfy hoodies, fuzzy socks, and a big bowl of chili.
+We had a mild, warm fall, and I have been ready for comfy hoodies, fuzzy socks, and a big bowl of chili.
 One of my new fall favorite recipes is this over-the-top delicious homemade pumpkin spice latte recipe by Love And Lemons.
 I’ve actually never added the espresso so really it’s just a super delicious pumpkin drink for me.
 And it was a perfect addition to the ornament making frenzy today.

 I’ve been making applesauce ornaments for years with my kids.
 It’s one of our favorite family traditions this time of year.
 We give them away to family and friends and our dear sweet neighbors.
 One year, we made decorative garland with it using strips of ripped rustic fabric.
 It looked so festive.